payara/Payara-Examples/README.md

 ### [Ecosystem](ecosystem)

-Examples of using ecosystem tools and plugins like Maven and Gradle plugins.
+Examples of using development and integration tools and plugins like Maven and Gradle plugins.

 ### [Cloud Providers Examples](cloud-providers)